ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 Provide a value for the `volume-clones-id` field.
 The value is the unique identifier of a volumes-clone request.
 The identifier can be the volumes-clone ID or the volumes-clone name.

-#### Considerations for gettting the status of volumes-clone request by using API and CLI
+#### Considerations for getting the status of volumes-clone request by using API and CLI
 {: #get-vol-clone-con}

 None.

-#### Restrictions for gettting the status of volumes-clone request by using API and CLI
+#### Restrictions for getting the status of volumes-clone request by using API and CLI
 {: #get-vol-clone-res}

 None.